 1: A statement of purpose that explains their interest in political data analysis and their plan for using the degree professionally

-2: Official copies of all transcripts (MS applicants) or unofficial transcript & detailed academic course plan (4+1 applicants)
+2: Official copies of all transcripts (MS applicants) OR a unofficial transcript AND a detailed, applicant-generated, academic course plan for the senior year (4+1 applicants)

 *Applicants must have earned a 3.0 GPA in all prior undergraduate and graduate coursework.